-The year is 2018.
-Over a decade earlier the "Great Islamic Revolution of 2005" had swept several established Middle East governments from power.
-Two of the new Islamic countries, Syria and Iraq, are allied in a quest to extend the Islamic extremist movement.
-Under the guise of an international claim for control of disputed water, electric power, and territorial rights from Turkey, the two allies amass their armies on their northern borders.
+The year is 2018 Over a decade earlier the "Great Islamic Revolution of 2005" had swept several of the established Middle East governments from power Two of the new Islamic countries,

+Syria and Ii aq, had allied in a quest to extend the Islamic extremist movement.
+Under the guise of an international claim for control of disputed water, electric power, and territorial rights from Turkey, the two allies began massing their armies on their northern borders.

-The old 20th-century NATO security arrangements have become irrelevant as Europe and Russia grew more integrated and prosperous in the last 15 years.
-Nonetheless, the United States responds to Turkey's plea for help.
-Weeks before, the United States shared real-time satellite video with the United Nations showing the preparations of the combined Arab armies.
-Despite world and fellow Arab condemnation, the two allies continue their mobilization.
+The old 20th century NATO security arrangements had become irrelevant as Europe and Russia became more integrated and prosperous in the last fifteen years.
+Regardless, the United States had responded to Turkey's plea for help.
+Weeks before, the US had shared real-time satellite video with the United Nations showing the preparations of the combined Arab armies.
+Despite world and fellow Arab condemnation, the two allies had continued their mobilization.

-In response, the President orders the arsenal ship Robinson, the aircraft carrier Vinson-with the Joint Force commander embarked-and three Aegis destroyers to take position off the Syrian coast.
-In addition, the Air Force AWACS, JSTARS, and tactical aircraft are granted basing rights in Italy and northern Turkey.
-U.S. Army air-defense batteries, fire-support forces, and armor units are mobilized to follow.
-The early-arriving forces, along with national sensor capabilities, are tasked to initiate an information mesh throughout the region, position themselves to build a missile defense umbrella for follow-on troops, and provide a credible and visible deterrent.
-Thus begins a brief sequential campaign by U.S. forces to establish information dominance and full dimensional protection across the theater.
+In response, the President had ordered the arsenal ship ROBINSON, the aircraft carrier VINSON-- with the Joint Force commander embarked-- and three Aegis destroyers to take position off the Syrian coast.
+In addition, U.S. Air Force AWACS, JSTARS, and tactical aircraft were granted basing rights in Italy and northern Turkey.
+U.S. Army air-defense batteries, fire support forces and armor units were mobilized to follow.
+The early arriving forces, along with national sensor capabilities, were tasked to initiate an information mesh throughout the region position themselves to build a missile defense umbrella for follow-on troops, and provide a credible and visible deterrent.
+Thus began a brief sequential campaign by U.S. forces to establish information dominance and full dimensional protection across the theater.

-Undeterred, and hoping to provide the catalyst for a larger Middle East Islamic war, the armor, missile and air forces of Syria and Iraq strike while U.S. assets are still flowing into theater.
-U.S.-based strategic and theater tactical air forces assist Turkey's army to slow the Arab offense and establish command of the air space.
-Modern cruise missiles launched from the decks of the Robinson and the Aegis destroyers complement air strikes against the enemy's forces.
-Theater ballistic missile attacks are countered with air defense weapons from Army batteries and Navy ships.
-Concurrent with the fighting, U.S. forces complete establishing an overall command and control network that is continually updated by remote tactical, airborne, and national sensors.
+Undeterred-- and hoping to provide the catalyst for a larger Middle East Islamic war-- the armor, missile and air forces of Syria and Iraq struck while US assets were still flowing into theater US-based strategic and theater tactical air forces assisted Turkey's army to slow the Arab offense and establish command of the air space.
+Modern cruise missiles launched from the decks of ROBINSON and the Aegis destroyers complemented air strikes against the enemy's forces.
+Theater ballistic missile attacks were countered with air defense weapons from Army batteries and Navy ships Concurrent with the fighting, US forces completed establishing an overall command and control network that was continually updated by remote tactical, airborne, and national sensors